Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search: Neural Architecture Search with Gaussian Process and k-DPP

-We follow \cite{kandasamy2018neural,white2019bananas} to generate a list of candidate networks using an evolutionary algorithm \cite{back1996evolutionary}.
+\paragraph{Generating a pool of candidates $\mathcal{P}_t$.} We follow \citet{kandasamy2018neural,white2019bananas} to generate a list of candidate networks using an evolutionary algorithm \cite{back1996evolutionary}.
 First, we stochastically select top-performing candidates with higher acquisition function values.
 Then, we apply a mutation operator to each candidate to produce modified architectures.
-Finally, we evaluate the acquisition on these mutations, add them to the initial pool, and repeat for several steps to get a pool of candidates $\mathcal{P}_t$.
-We have the ablation study in Fig. \ref{fig:ablation_pool} demonstrating that the evolution strategy outperforms the random strategy for this task.
+Finally, we evaluate the acquisition given these mutations, add them to the initial pool, and repeat for several steps to get a pool of candidates $\mathcal{P}_t$.
+We design the ablation study in Fig. \ref{fig:ablation_pool} demonstrating that the evolution strategy outperforms the random strategy for this task.